FulongWangBuaa/EPCA/README.md

-# Anonymous_EPCA
+# EPCA

 ## 1. Overview
 **Exactly Periodic Component Analysis (EPCA)** is a signal processing method designed to enhance **individual calibration and classification performance** in **SSVER-based brain–computer interfaces (BCIs)**.

-This repository provides the **implementation code** for EPCA and several representative SSVER decoding methods used for comparison, enabling reproducibility of the experimental results reported in the associated paper.
+This repository provides the **implementation code** for EPCA and several representative SSVER decoding methods used for comparison, enabling reproducibility of the experimental results reported in the associated paper: Wang F, Cao F, Yang J, et al. Enhancing Individual Calibration Classification in SSVER Based BCI with Exactly Periodic Component Analysis[J].
+IEEE Transactions on Industrial Informatics, 2026.

 ---